-    Docker tool can be used by system administrators and developers so this is taken as an important part of DevOps.
+Docker can be used by system administrators and developers so this is taken as an important part of DevOps.
 Docker has made the application deployment convenient and quick.
 Even application deployment flexibility has been increased due to Docker.
 It is comparatively a smaller tool so little overhead is required.
-Docker provides following listed features to the users due to which it is a most preferred tool for the developers and administrators:
+Docker provides the following listed features to the users due to which it is a most preferred tool for the developers and administrators:

 CICD or continuous integration and continuous deployment are two of the most in-demand and imperative features of Dockers.
-Here, the user need not wait for deployment after development, instead as soon as the application is developed and ready to use it can be deployed in a prototype environment and it can be tested as well.
+Here, the user needs not to wait for deployment after development, instead as soon as the application is developed and ready to use it can be deployed in a prototype environment and it can be tested as well.

 Through Docker, applications can get instant portability.
 Here, portability is easier so the application can be packed, shipped, and run instantly by a container.
 These containers are self-sufficient and can be made run from anywhere.
 So, in this way, application deployment and development become much easier when compared traditionally.

 Developers can isolate their application code through containers.
-As the code is kept in an isolated manner so whenever required, it can be changed or update easily.
-Docker’s containers can be deployed on cloud quickly and even larger applications can be broken down into smaller applications and then can be deployed as per requirements.
+As the code is kept in an isolated manner so whenever required, it can be changed or updated easily.
+Docker’s containers can be deployed on the cloud quickly and even larger applications can be broken down into smaller applications and then can be deployed as per requirements.

 Usually, Docker containers are preferred over virtual machines.
 They both are compared to the following parameters:

 Docker gives a better platform to build apps and microservices.
-As apps can be deployed automatically through the container, so virtualization is provided in an efficient way.
+As apps can be deployed automatically through the container, virtualization is provided in an efficient way.
 The user need not bear any extra cost for virtual machine implementation and so containers are considered an affordable and cost-efficient along with quickness.
-Development and testing phase of the application becomes easier and the user can easily execute the commands needed to deploy the application.
+The development and testing phase of the application becomes easier and the user can easily execute the commands needed to deploy the application.

 In the following situations, Dockers may be usually needed by the developers:

-In above-mentioned cases, Docker can be of great help.
+In the above-mentioned cases, Docker can be of great help.
 The user can download the Docker edition and toolbox from the site to use it.
 For Oracle virtual box, you may need to install an additional pack and will have to then run the setup.

-Virtual machines can create the snapshots that can be revisited if required instantly.
+Virtual machines can create snapshots that can be revisited if required instantly.
 Docker containers enhance the virtualization of lightweight processes to become OS independent and to use Linux Kernel’s functionality.
 Through Docker image, these snapshots are being created, these images are in-turn created by Docker files that are customizable.
 Driver ‘libcontainer’ is used to create the default docker container.
-There is a Docker hub that can be used to search the images or to see the snapshots of the applications that is being created.
+There is a Docker hub that can be used to search the images or to see the snapshots of the applications that are being created.

 So far in this blog, we have seen what Docker is and why is it being used.
 Now, in order to use Docker, you will have to execute certain commands.
-These commands are called Docker commands that are frequently used for Docker platform.
+These commands are called Docker commands that are frequently used for the Docker platform.

 Docker Commands Cheat Sheet